Profiteering Off Misery

 A simple rule

-I know this might sound idealistic or unrealistic, but I believe it’s possible.
+I know this sounds idealistic or unrealistic, but I believe it’s possible.
 I believe that we can enjoy these videos without being heartless or selfish.
 I believe that we can balance our curiosity with our empathy.
 And I believe that we can make a difference in the lives of the people we watch.

 So next time you see a video of someone in trouble, don’t just watch and move on.
 Think about the person behind the screen.
 Think about how you would feel if you were in their shoes.
 And think about how you can help them out.
 Because they are not just actors in your entertainment.
 They are human beings who deserve your respect and kindness.

-Note: Bing AI compose assist
+Note: Bing AI compose help

 Subscribe to get the latest posts sent to your email.